sievertst/luatex-transconv/README.md

 local/` in your local `texmf/` directory (typically found within your home directory).

-The `transconv/` folder can be placed in any directory in your kpathsea path.
+The `transconv/` folder can be placed in any directory in your kpathsea lua path.
 You can check that path with the following console command:

 ```bash
 kpsewhich --show-path=lua